TenshiCodes/Nikke_UR_Bot/README.md

   <br>

 # Things to change in the code
+1.First thing to change is the .env file.
+TOKEN,COMMAND_PREFIX,DB_HOST,DB_PORT,DB_USER,DB_PASSWD,DB_NAME 2.In main.py, union_raid.py, and profile.py: Change all user.id's and channel.id's.
+Change name_mappings.txt and characters.txt path in profile.py<br>
+3.Change the .json file with your path to your key from setting up Google API.
+The place to replace it is in union_raid.py<br>
+4.If you changed Tab Names in the google sheet.
+Change anything associated with the day and DataFrames from pandas to the respective columns or names.
+This should be in union_raid.py<br>
+5.If you adjust the Google Sheet.
+Check the Views, menu.py. to adjust for anything you have changed.<br>
 # How to set up a service
 Assuming that you are in Linux, (which you should be)....To set up a service so that your code auto-starts due to any power off/unexpected crash you should set up a service<br>
 To do this follow this format: <br>